Cinematic Strawberry

 Theorem 3 (Necessity of Verification):

-Any system making predictions must be capable of verifying outcomes to assess accuracy.
+Any system that uses predictions to assess or improve accuracy must be capable of verifying outcomes.

 1. Assumption: Suppose a system V makes predictions without the ability to verify them.